Throttle response: Engine design

 The advent of concern about fuel economy and emissions had major impacts on engine design.
 Some of the trade-offs reduced throttle response.
-Most new cars employ a drive-by-wire system, which can itself reduce throttle response.
+Most new cars employ a drive-by-wire system, which includes electronic throttle control and can itself either reduce or increase throttle response (Depending on whether or not it's being employed on a performance car).
 Earlier designs featured carburetors with an "accelerating pump" that made the fuel mix richer when the accelerator pedal was depressed suddenly, which increased hydrocarbon emissions.
 Later designs removed this feature.